Queen Elizabeth Way: The Middle Road

-The New Niagara Falls Highway
+The New Niagara Falls Highway and a new freeway approaching Toronto

 McQuesten also foresaw the financial opportunities that came with cross-border tourism and opening the "Ontario frontier" to Americans.
 In 1937, construction began on a new dual highway from Hamilton to Niagara Falls (first known as the Hamilton-Niagara Falls Highway) along the bottom of the Niagara Escarpment.
 This route was intended to connect with the Middle Road on the opposing shore of Lake Ontario.
 Work began at the end of March to grade the route between Stoney Creek and Jordan.
+The Hamilton-Niagara Falls Highway connected to the Middle Road via a trumpet junction known as the Burlington Interchange.

 The prospect of removing hundreds of acres of farmland did not sit well with many, especially farmers in the path of the new highway.
 Rumours spread the prices paid for land were to be well below market value, and local protests erupted throughout the summer.
 However, the purpose of the new highway was to replace the congested, winding and hilly route of Highway 8 along the escarpment; several groups of collisions that summer gradually persuaded the public to support the new highway.
 By the autumn, 340 acres of fruitland were cleared to make way for the route.

 Over the next two years, numerous bridges and cloverleaf interchanges along the new highway were constructed.
 In addition, a large traffic circle was built in Stoney Creek to connect with Highway 20.
 The majority of this structural work was completed by June 1939.
 However, despite being opened to traffic between Stoney Creek and Jordan, the majority of the new route was gravelled.
 Over a ten-week period in the late spring and early summer of 1940, 58 km were paved, completing the four-lane highway between Hamilton and Niagara Falls.

+That year, a new grade-separated route for the highway through Etobicoke, (west of Toronto) bypassing the former Middle Road alignment (which later became The Queensway) opened to the highway's terminus at Lake Shore Boulevard.